 Before the Visitor Center moved to its current location in the 1990's, it was housed in the building that is now the museum.
 Before this change, the Watchman Trail actually started further to the north (as shown by the dashed lines in the old topo map below).
 Since the change, the NPS has closed down this old section of trail.
 When the Watchman Trail was originally conceived, the intent was for the trail to go all the way to the top of the peak, but due to the difficulties involved, the trail was never completed past the viewpoint loop.
 There are still faint signs of the continuing trail to the southeast and metal ladders were even put in place in one of the chutes heading to the summit.
 (These ladders have washed away over the years.)

-This isn't the most exciting hike in Zion and it's not the most stunning viewpoint either, but it is a pleasant little hike, especially if you have a few hours to kill in the early morning or on a cloudy day.
+This might not be the most exciting hike in Zion, but it is a pleasant little hike to a pleasant little viewpoint, especially if you have a few hours to kill in the early morning or on a cloudy day.
 One plus: this trail gets much less action than the more popular crowded hikes in the main canyon.